deis/example-nodejs-express/README.md

 ###### EC2 Instance

  * EC2 Region, Zone, & Instance Type
- * SSH Keys for server access (optional)
+ * SSH Authorized Keys (optional, used for accessing Instances over SSH)
  * Repository URL (defaults to the example project, or point it to your own)
  * Repository Revision (defaults to master)
  * Repository Key (optional, only needed for private repositories)

-*Note: If your application resides in a private GitHub repository, click <Create Deploy Key> to have OpDemand automatically install a secure deploy key.*
+If your application resides in a private GitHub repository, click **Create Deploy Key** to have OpDemand automatically install a secure deploy key using the GitHub API.

 ###### EC2 Load Balancer, EC2 Security Group & EC2 Key Pair